aroberge/reeborg-world-creation/searching/graph.md

 ![](/assets/graph2.png)

-To get the neighbours to a position `(x, y)`, you can use the Python function `get_neighbours()`: it returns a list of nodes \(2-tuples\).
-By default, this list is given in random order.
-This function is included in the module `search_tools.py`.

-This function has three optional parameters whose use we will illustrate below.
-They are:
+## Python data structure

+To represent a world, we use a custom class named `Graph()` available from the `search_tools` module. `Graph` has two important methods:

+* `get_neighbours()` which returns the list of neighbours to a given node, according to rules determined when the instance of `Graph` is created;
+* `get_cost()`, which is a method to be defined later when we consider some specialized algorithms.

+When creating a `Graph` instance, we can specify various keyword parameters, each of which may change the representation of a given world by a graph.
+In particular, we have:

 * `ordered`: when set to `True`, the neighbouring nodes will be given always in the same order: east, north, west and south of the position `(x, y)`.
-* `ignore_walls`: shen set to `True`, nodes that would normally not be reachable because a wall blocks the way will be included in the list of neighbours.

 * `robot_body`: if specified, this specific robot \(body\) will be taken into account when compiling the list of neighbours.
 You may recall that a given robot can carry objects offering a protection against otherwise fatal artefacts.
 Specifying such a robot \(body\) ensures that all "safe" nodes for that robot are included in the list of neighbours.
 Note that the position of the robot does **not** have to be the same as where we are compiling the list of neighbours.

   If `robot_body` is left unspecified, and there is at least one robot in the world, it will be assumed that the default robot must be considered when compiling the list of neighbours.

+More parameters will be defined later.
 Here are some examples for you to try:

 ```py
 from search_tools import Graph